This is a living page that will be updated as new ideas are added and the GRAVETIDES background takes shape.

 ‘FOR ZHOAR!
 FOR THE GODS OF UNENDING LIFE!’ he shouted as his men stormed towards the vampire warship to meet their ultimate fate.

-GRAVETIDES is a dying world where naval warfare, due to the relentless rising of the seas level and it particular geographic conformation, is more and more prevalent as the races that populate its realms struggle among each other and against the common foe of the minions and creatures of The Defiler, a magical parasite from another plane of existence that has corrupted in strange and unnatural ways the lands it has invaded.
+GRAVETIDES (or the Drowning World) is a dying planet where naval warfare, due to the relentless rising of the seas level and it particular geographic conformation, is more and more prevalent as the races that populate its realms struggle among each other and against the common foe of the minions and creatures of The Defiler, a magical parasite from another plane of existence that has corrupted in strange and unnatural ways the lands it has invaded.

 While the ancient peoples of the Dwarfs and the Elves are struggling day after day to resist the invasion, some the human reigns that have not yet been assimilated by The Defiler, in a desperate attempt to escape the corruption brought by the parasite have renounced their humanity turning themselves into Necrorealms, ruled by liches, vampires and other sorts of undead, a form of warped existence that the Defiler is unable affect, as it seemed to be for the Orcs, whose tribes and hordes roam uncorruputed by the influence of the parasite.